Fool's Gold

 When guilt and shame become dominant in our lives, we have to seek greater compensations to cover the guilt and shame.
 It becomes a downward spiral.
 We need more and more alcohol, sex, success, or thrills.
 This is followed by greater guilt and shame.
 One addiction may also call for another addiction.
 A drug addiction may also invite an occult addiction.
 A music addiction may invite a sex addiction.
 Solomon's addiction to the love for many women led him to follow after other gods (Ashtoreth and Milcom) (I Kings 11:4-8).

 Solomon not only loved many women, he "clave unto these in love" (I Kings 11:2).
 We should understand that whatever we hold to becomes an addiction.
 Another way to state this is to say, "Whatever we hold to, has a hold on us."
 We also have to justify our addiction.
 Normally, we do this by stating that we have certain rights.
 Solomon, no doubt thought, "I am the king and should have the right to have as many women as I want."
 He also probably thought, "No one has the right to tell me what to do or to take these women from me."
 You see, when we hold on to the fool's gold, we are also willing to defend and fight for it.
-It will seem difficult to humble ourselves to say, "I was wrong for what I held to is not the real thing."
-Pride usually causes us to deny the problems and causes us to hold on that much tighter.
+Many are willing to lie, steal, or even kill to keep the addiction.
+It will seem extremely difficult to humble ourselves to say, "I was wrong for what I held on to is not the real thing."
+Both pride and shame may cause us to deny the problems and causes us to hold on that much tighter.

 Please understand that the following is only a brief outline of solutions